Soledad Lorenzo – An Interview

 Lorenzo (born 1937) is a beautiful and impressive woman full of chic and style.
-Till 2012 she had her own art gallery that represented famous artists, both national and international, such as Jose Maria Sicilia, Miquel Barcelo, Louise Bourgeois, Julian Schnabel, Paul McCarthy and many more.
+Till 2012 she had her own art gallery that represented famous artists, both national and international, such as Jose Maria Sicilia, Miquel Barcelo, Louise Bourgeois, Julian Schnabel, Paul McCarthy, and many more.
 Recently she contributed a major part of her collection on a long-term loan to Museo Reina Sofia.

 While preparing for this interview I read and watched interviews and articles with Lorenzo.
-I knew that I was going to meet an inspiring woman who loves art but words can’t describe the feeling when looking into her face while she talks about art: so much passion, love and commitment.
+I knew that I was going to meet an inspiring woman who loves art but words can’t describe the feeling when looking into her face while she talks about art: so much passion, love, and commitment.

 Soledad let me start and thank you for taking the time to share your thoughts with us.
 As you know we established a community for young professionals in order to engage them with art.
-I always try to emphasize the contribution of art to one’s life and I want to ask you Soledad, in your opinion, why is art important?
+I always try to emphasize the contribution of art to one’s life and I want to ask you, Soledad, in your opinion, why is art important?

 Soledad: Art works with all your senses.
 Sight is splendid because you can see for yourself – you don’t need to translate what you see into words.
 I learned about how art is intelligent from spending my time and being in contact with artists: the way they see things are so different from our way of seeing things.
 So you learn as well to look at things in a different way – you won’t have the artist’s eye but you learn to understand the intelligence of the art and the artist.

 It’s because it happens naturally.
 Some see art and some are interested in art.
 I mean we are thought by words [to use words for everything] and words are great –they’re fantastic for communication but not for emotions and people are emotional.
 When we are terrified – that’s emotion; when we are sad – that’s emotion; when we are happy – that’s emotion.
 So when we look at things – that’s emotion as well.
-So perhaps, explaining emotions is difficult but through sights you can.
+So perhaps, explaining emotions is difficult but through sights, you can.
 For example when someone says “go to see that show – you will see how splendid it is” – assuming you know how to look at art you easily can reply, “Thank you for the recommendation.
 It was splendid” – because you both see it in the same way.
-But if we are ignorant about the theme we can’t understand [the art work].
-People understand the old artworks because they got used to seeing it.
+But if we are ignorant about the theme we can’t understand [the artwork].
+People understand the old artworks because they got used to seeing them.
 But do they understand [the ideas behind], for example, Goya?
 Or Velasquez, who is one of the most unique and difficult artists to understand?
 Velasquez is difficult to understand but he is very famous so people go to see his works and are astonished – but do they understand him?

 They are not able to understand why he is so important.
 They look at the images and think that this is what’s good – but the images are nothing compared to the ideas.

 My father was a collector and together with my brothers they were talking, all the time, about art, poets – on culture.
 At that time my brother wanted to become an architect and he was preparing to start his career as such.
 So all our family’s lunches and dinners times were devoted to talking about culture – we were speaking about it at home all the time.
 Art and culture were spoken at home, so I was accustomed to listening to these conversations.
 But I didn’t participate in these conversations – I was listening.
-My brothers had such knowledge and I had nothing and I thought to myself how intelligent are my brothers and as for myself, I didn’t understand why they loved art, but I have always had a great respect for culture.
+My brothers had such knowledge and I had nothing and I thought to myself how intelligent are my brothers and as for myself, I didn’t understand why they loved art, but I have always had great respect for culture.

 So how did you start professionally in the art world?

-At certain point in time a friend of mine, together with another friend who was a gallerist, was opening a gallery.
+At a certain point in time a friend of mine, together with another friend who was a gallerist, was opening a gallery.
 They suggested to me to work with them.
 I felt I was ignorant about art and I knew nothing about it.
 They thought that I was sensitive enough to be in this business.
-The gallerist told me, “It’s even better that you don’t know – it’s better than these who believe they know art but know nothing; Soledad, the important thing is that you have respect for art and that’s it.
+The gallerist told me, “It’s even better that you don’t know – it’s better than those who believe they know art but know nothing; Soledad, the important thing is that you have respect for art and that’s it.
 You will start and you will learn.”
 And he was right – soon after I started, I learned to love art.
 That was the beginning.

 Why did you start your own gallery?